mikaarvola/trail-listing-tool/README.md

 # Trail listing tool
 Tool for listing items from [Trail Asset Management](https://trail.fi/).
 To use this tool you have to get an API Token from the Trail service.
+Output of this list can be embedded for ie. organizations intranet for realtime asset listing.

 ## Key features
-- currently seraching from one department only
+- currently searching from one department only
 - two model ids supported
 - free text search
 - one location
+- outputting table which contains `manufacturer`, `model`, `description`, `location` and `serial`

 ## How to use
 1. Clone repository to your web server